 Accrual rate incremental changes occur on the employees' anniversary date.

 The Leave Plan year runs from October 1st to September 30th of each year.
 Effective 6/30/16, employees can carry over 80 hours of vacation and 40 hours of personal.
-Any excess hours will rollover to the disability BANK until the BANK reaches capacity; 528 hours for staff and 540 hours for faculty.
-Once the BANK reaches capacity excess hours are forfeited.
-A disability is considered any illness or injury requiring you to be out of work for 3 or more consecutive days.
-A doctor's note is required.
+Any excess hours will be forfeited

-Exempt and non-exempt employees are required to enter vacation and personal leave in the University time and attendance system weekly.
-Hours not entered will result in inaccurate balances.
+Exempt and non-exempt employees are required to enter vacation and personal leave in Web Advisor weekly.
+Hours not entered in Web Advisor will result in inaccurate balances.